tarantool/tarantool-lua/README.rst

 Tarantool 1.5 Connector for Lua
 ==========================================

-Tarantool connector for Lua.
+This is a Lua connector to Tarantool 1.5

-It Supports luajit, lua5.2 and lua5.1
+It Supports luajit, lua5.2 and lua5.1.

+In most cases, if you need to connect to Tarantool from Lua, you should switch to using Tarantool as your Lua interpreter instead.
+Tarantool has a connector http://tarantool.org/doc/book/box/net_box.html

 Everything is simple: